 It is highly recommended students complete an approved work or study experience in a German-speaking country; after returning, students are required to complete at least 1 GER course from UWL; see your German Studies Advisor for details.

 Prerequisite: GER 202 Intermediate German II (4 cr.) or equivalent, or appropriate departmental placement.
 If student is placed into a 300-level German Studies course, they must earn retro credit in order to satisfy General Education and the CASSH B.A.
-Core language requirement.
+Core language requirements.